 Students are considered to be in good academic standing when they start law school.
 To continue as a student in good academic standing, a student must have a cumulative grade point average (G.P.A.) of 2.0 or better.
 Cumulative G.P.A. is determined for the first time at the end of a student's first full academic year (a fall and spring semester and completion of 17 or more credits at Mitchell Hamline School of Law, and at the end of each fall and spring semester thereafter.
 A student must be in good standing to continue (unless the student is eligible for probation) and must be in good standing to graduate.
+A student must be in good academic standing to be eligible to be certified by the Minnesota Supreme Court for student practice.
 Students receiving financial aid should see Section 8.4 below for additional requirements for continuing financial aid eligibility.